-Montserrat outside Barcelona hosts a really big complex of buildings; all to make the visitor (either be it a hiker or a religious pilgrim) feel like he really escaped “from earth boundaries”.
+Montserrat outside Barcelona, Spain hosts a massive complex of buildings; all to make the visitor (either be it a hiker or a religious pilgrim) feel like he escaped “from earth boundaries.”

-To us, it was kind of a self-promise, given a few years ago.
+To us, it was a self-promise, given a few years ago.
 This year we did it, along with our visit to Barcelona.

-We think that a good way to divide the whole area is in 2 main areas.
-The first one is the main complex where you will see the huge Basilica, the hotel, restaurants, the museum, parking spaces, promenade areas and terraces, gardens, sculptures and more.
+We think that an excellent way to divide the whole area is in 2 main areas.
+The first one is the main complex where you will see the enormous Basilica, the hotel, restaurants, the museum, parking spaces, promenade areas and terraces, gardens, sculptures, and more.

-Below is part of the inner yard before entering the Basilica.
-This is the upper level yard.
+Below is the part of the inner yard before entering the Basilica.
 There are different levels.
 At the left side exists a pretty nice hotel.

-This statue is of Abbot Oliba, founder of Montserrat Barcelona, Spain.
+This statue is of Abbot Oliba, founder of Montserrat Spain.

-This one is the famous “Stairway to Heaven” ladder/sculpture.
-It depicts the evolution stages of a person, starting from a basic elemental up to God status.
-Each block represents a phase of enlightenment.
+Sculptures outside Santa Maria -in Montserrat Barcelona complex are one particular element of this place as they are not of the classical type, but modern ones.
+The famous one is the “Stairway to Heaven” presenting the evolution stages of a person, starting from a basic elemental up to God status and each block represents a phase of enlightenment.